salt-die/reaction-diffusion/README.md

 'esc' to hide/show the sliders

-click to add more chemical
+click to add more substance

 'r' to reset